NoWar3289/BitMapper2D/README.md

 ## Why I Created BitMapper2D?

-I got bored after graduating high school.
-I'm also interested in game development and building an RPG game (RBGForge).
-Needed a tile map editor for it, so I created my own.
+I got really bored after graduating from high school.
+Started building an RPG game template (RBGForge) and needed a tile map editor for it, so I created my own.
+Thought it would be helpful for new learners just like me, so I created a repo.

 ## License